-Please contact Justine Carpenter at justcarp@uoregon.edu regarding the University of Oregon Student Veterans Center.
+Please contact Maria Kanbach at mariak@uoregon.edu regarding the University of Oregon Student Veterans Center.

 THE VETERANS AND FAMILYSTUDENT ASSOCIATION

 EMU, Room 015, 541-346-4305 vfsa@uoregon.edu

 The Veterans and Family Student Association was formed to create a social organization for student veterans within the university where the commonalities of military experience could be shared.
 Our mission includes advocacy on behalf of veteran students, service to the university and surrounding community, and the promotion of membership bonding.